WordPress/openverse/rfcs/20220307-monitoring_across_the_stack.md

 * Elasticsearch: https://grafana.com/docs/grafana/latest/datasources/elasticsearch/
     * Note: not for visualizing system stats, those will come from Prometheus.
 This would be for querying the index.
 Totally optional.
 * Postgres: https://grafana.com/docs/grafana/latest/datasources/postgres/
     * Just if we wanted to be able to visualize certain query results.
-Could eventually be relevant for analytics.
+Could eventually be relevant for general analytics.

 ## Configuration and infrastructure (local and cloud)